top of page

 Cost is often one of the first considerations when choosing a sport psychologist, and understandably so.
 Psychological support represents an investment of both time and money, and for many athletes, parents, students, and recreational exercisers, resources can be limited.

-As an emerging profession, there is a variety of prices often seen attached to private sport psychology, with a chartered sport and exercise psychologist typically costing £80-£250 per session.
+As an emerging profession, there is a wide range of pricing within private sport psychology.
+In the UK, a Chartered Sport and Exercise Psychologist may typically charge between £80–£250 per session, depending on experience, context, and service type.
 However, research across psychology and healthcare consistently suggests that price alone is a poor indicator of quality.
-Whilst highly experienced practitioners may charge more for their services, there is little evidence to suggest that paying the highest fee automatically leads to the best outcomes.
+Whilst more experienced practitioners may charge higher fees, there is little evidence to suggest that paying the highest fee automatically leads to better outcomes.

-Instead, it can be helpful to think about value rather than cost.
-When helping clients understand how they can receive maximum value, I often suggest that they consider:
+Instead, it can be more helpful to think in terms of value rather than cost.

 • What support is actually being offered?